 Students take 120 credits per year composed of core and guided modules, which allows for students to design their own intellectual journey while maintaining a strong grasp of the fundamentals.

-In 2020 year 3 will be spent at SOAS.
-Students will take further language and history/culture modules.
-From 2021, the third year will be spent abroad at Korea University or Sogang University in Seoul, where they focus on intensive language training which is essential to any further study of the subject.
+- Year 3: From 2021, the third year will be spent abroad at Korea University or Sogang University in Seoul, where the focus is on intensive language training which is essential to any further study of the subject.